nmagee/ds2002-course/labs/lab5-sql.md

     docker exec -it b7c5d3 bash
     ```

-B. Open a connection to the MysQL database by using the `mysql` command and using the root password you used when creating the container.
+2. Open a connection to the MysQL database by using the `mysql` command and using the root password you used when creating the container.

     ```
     mysql -u root -p